 - Stardew Valley screen reader mod

-- Software design being the key to eliminating accessibility difficulty
+- Software design is the key to eliminating accessibility difficulty

 - Gods of War PC version launched January 2022